ORDER EXECUTION POLICY

 Costs – Highest Importance:

-When the client opens a position in some types of CFDs a spread and/or commission or a financing fee will apply.
-More information is disclosed on the Company’s website.
+For opening a position in some types of CFDs the Client may be required to pay commission or financing fees, the amount of which is disclosed on the Company’s website.

 Speed – Highest Importance: